3 ways to combat loneliness at work

 The social connection that comes with a job can benefit our work, and our lives.
 Those relationships with colleagues can help us share wins or talk through problems.
 They can give us someone to rely on, join in activities with or just chat to.
 Ultimately, connecting to others can make a big difference to the way we approach and enjoy work.

-In fact, 3 in 4 Kiwis think it’s important to feel connected to their colleagues and workmates.
+In fact, 73% of Kiwis think it’s important to feel connected to their colleagues and workmates.

 But there are times when keeping that social connection alive can be hard.
-Work environments have changed, sometimes making it harder to connect when more people are working remotely.
+Work environments have changed, sometimes making it harder to connect when people increasingly work remotely.

-When 55% of people find it easy to make connections with co-workers when in the office, many are finding it hard to feel connected from afar.
-And 21% of Kiwis are finding it harder to make these connections since the pandemic began.
+Whilst 67% of people find it easy to make connections with co-workers when in the office, many may find it hard to feel connected from afar.

 So, whether you’re working from home, working differently, or just noticing that you feel lonely while you work, here’s what you can do to feel connected again.